Tomographer/QPtomographer/doc/install.rst

 First, you need to compile `SCS ≥ 2.0 <https://github.com/cvxgrp/scs>`_.
 We make use of this great library to calculate the diamond norm distance between two channels.
-(Unfortunately, it is not enough to install the `scs` Python package, because we need SCS' C interface.)
+(Unfortunately, it is not enough to install the `scs` Python package, because we need SCS's C interface.)

 Make sure you have downloaded SCS version 2.0.0 or later.

-Download (or clone) `SCS ≥ 2.0 <https://github.com/cvxgrp/scs>`_, say to
-``$HOME/Downloads/scs``, and compile it with specific options set.
+Download (or clone) `SCS <https://github.com/cvxgrp/scs/releases>`_, say to ``$HOME/Downloads/scs``, and compile it with specific options set.
 This can be done with the following steps using the command-line.

 First, clone SCS into your `Downloads` directory, and enter that directory.
 (You may choose a different directory; the following instructions however assume